Placemaking Mini-Grant Program Awards

-Through the Regional Prosperity Initiative, the Central Upper Peninsula Planning and Development (CUPPAD) Regional Commission is once again accepting applications as part of a competitive mini-grant program to assist local governments and nonprofit organizations in the CUPPAD region to initiate or improve placemaking principles in their local communities.
-Initiatives that enhance downtowns, parks, neighborhoods, plazas, or any public gathering space can greatly impact a community’s sense of place.
+The Central Upper Peninsula Planning and Development (CUPPAD) Regional Commission once agin awarded several grant applications as part of a competitive mini-grant program to assist local governments and nonprofit organizations in the CUPPAD region to initiate or improve placemaking principles in their local communities.
+The Prosperous Places Mini Grant Program, in its second year, is working to improve local efforts to enhance downtowns, parks, neighborhoods, plazas, or any public gathering space can greatly impact a community’s sense of place.
+In these two years, 33 grants have been awarded.
 The Prosperous Places Mini-Grant Program aims to build a thriving future for Central Upper Peninsula communities by creating places where people want to live, work, and play.

-Grants are currently available between $500 and $5,000 and require a one-to-one match.
-Careful consideration will be given to projects that are accessible to the whole community, demonstrate local support, show greatest need for assistance, and will lead to dramatic and sustainable results.
+The following is a list of this year’s awarded projects to be completed before June 30, 2018 that were given careful consideration for how projects demonstrate accessibility to the whole community, demonstrate local support, show greatest need for assistance, and will lead to dramatic and sustainable results.

 Below is a list of awarded projects from 2016 as examples of supported projects that are to be completed by June 30, 2017.